Wire fraud and money transfer scams: What you need to know

 What should you do if you’ve been targeted by wire fraud?

-If you believe you’ve been a victim of wire fraud, immediately report the incident to your financial institution and your local FBI office, as they may be able to recover your stolen money.
+If you believe you’ve been a victim of wire fraud or any cybercrime, immediately report the incident to your financial institution and your local FBI office, as they may be able to recover your stolen money.
 You should also file a complaint with the FBI’s Internet Crime Complaint Center (IC3).
 They may be able to assist in further recovery efforts.

-And remember: The best defense is a good offense.
-Follow these tips, remain proactive with your financial and cyber security, and stay alert.
+Remember: The best defense is a good offense.
+Follow these tips and stay alert to remain proactive with your financial and cyber security.
 Our comprehensive roundup of the best tips to help protect you from cybercriminals will also help keep you on your toes when it comes to wire fraud and other cyber scams.

 Ally takes security seriously.
 Learn more about how we help keep you safe.